-- Passage of the instrument may cause an injury to the bowel wall with subsequent leakage of its contents into the body cavity.
-Although this is a rare occurrence, a major surgical procedure to close the hole and/or drain the region is usually required. - Bleeding, if it occurs, is usually a complication of biopsy or polypectomy.
-Less than 1% of these patients required transfusions. - Splenic injury. - Adverse reactions to drugs may also occur.
+- The frequency of complications with upper gastrointestinal endoscopy is small.
+Passage of the instrument may cause an injury to the esophageal, stomach or small intestinal wall with subsequent leakage of its contents into the body cavity.
+Although this is a rare occurrence, a major surgical procedure to close the hole and/or drain the region is usually required. - Bleeding, if it occurs, is usually a complication of biopsy, polypectomy, or dilatation.
+Management of this complication may consist of careful observation, blood transfusions, and/or surgery.

+Adverse reactions to drugs may also occur.
 The most common reaction is the development of a painful swelling to the vein or surrounding tissue.
 Discomfort occurring as a result of this irritation may persist for several weeks to several months.
 Other drug related problems may also occur, to include respiratory depression, low blood pressure, and other less common reactions.
 In addition, complications from other associated diseases which you may have, such as a stroke or heart attack, are possible.
 Death, although extremely rare, remains a remote possibility.
 Your physician will discuss the incidence of complications with you, if you desire, with particular reference to your own personal medical condition.
 YOU MUST ASK YOUR PHYSICIAN IF YOU HAVE ANY QUESTIONS ABOUT YOUR TEST.